-From this position, it’s almost like an upside-down push-up.
-Brace your entire body as you pull your chest toward the bar and be careful not to bend your hips or shrug your shoulders.
+From this position, brace your entire body as you pull your chest toward the bar and be careful not to bend your hips or shrug your shoulders.
 Pause briefly when your chest is an inch or two from the bar, then lower back down with control.

-Because it is a different plane of motion, this movement pattern works the muscles from a slightly different angle than standard pull-ups or chin-ups.
+Because it is a different plane of motion, this exercise works the muscles from a different angle than standard pull-ups or chin-ups, placing additional emphasis on the muscles of the mid-back, as well as the biceps, abs and upper-back.

 Using the Australian for Beginners